llmhyy/tregression/README.md

 ### Notes for Developers
 #### Regressions4J's CLI.jar
+Regs4J's CLI.jar was modified for Tregression.<br/>
-The feature branch for our modified CLI.jar is in this link (https://github.com/SongXueZhi/regs4j/tree/feature/tregression-integration)<br/>
+A [feature branch](https://github.com/SongXueZhi/regs4j/tree/feature/tregression-integration) for our modified CLI.jar is available.<br/>

-The current JAR file in the scripts directory is based off of Release 1.2 (https://github.com/SongXueZhi/regs4j/releases/tag/1.2).<br/>
-Modifications were made to integrate with Tregression.
-- example.CLI#checkout
-	- It additionally clones the working commit, and migrates the test case to the working commit.
-Before this was only done to the RIC commit.
-- core.Migrator#migrateTestFromTo_0
-	- Migrated files that were new to the working/RIC commit were deleted on exit from the CLI tool, however, it is now saved.
-(To save migrated test files and its dependencies)
+#### Additional Utilities

-#### regs4j.sh
+- regs4j.sh
-For diagnosis of regressions, a shell script is provided that clones and checks each regression for issues.
+	- For diagnosis of regressions, a shell script is provided that clones and checks each regression for issues.

-It creates a CSV file that logs any error faced when cloning, for instance, unexpected test results (failing for working commit/passing for bug inducing commit), maven compilation errors, etc. The CSV file is also used to track which bugs were already cloned and diagnosed, so to reclone the projects, please remove the specific row in the file, or provide a different path for the CSV file.
+	- It creates a CSV file that logs any error faced when cloning.
+For instance, unexpected test results (failing for working commit/passing for bug inducing commit), maven compilation errors, etc.
+	- The CSV file is also used to track which bugs were already cloned and diagnosed, so to reclone the projects, please remove the specific row in the file, or provide a different path for the CSV file.

-#### regs4jProjAndBugs.sh
+- regs4jProjAndBugs.sh
-This bash script will print out all the project names and bug ID numbers in regs4j.
-They can copied into tregression.constants.Dataset class if there are any updates to the database.
+	- This bash script will print out all the project names and bug ID numbers in regs4j.
+	- They can copied into tregression.constants.Dataset class if there are any updates to the database.